Customer Success | 8 MIN READ

 Not anymore, though.
 The way you do business has turned on its head, with subscription-based SaaS models disrupting the pre-existing notions of marketing and client management.

 The current market focus on customer experience has finally made an ammunition of Bill Gates’s “Customer is the king” statement.
-Customer retention, loyalty, renewal are the keys to doing business with the smartphone-savvy, data-hungry, speed-loving millennial customer, who’s often labelled as ‘premium account’, ‘silver account’, ‘loyal account’, etc, by businesses.
+Customer retention, loyalty, and renewal are the keys to doing business with the smartphone-savvy, data-hungry, speed-loving millennial customer, who’s often labelled as ‘premium account’, ‘silver account’, ‘loyal account’, etc, by businesses.

 All this makes it essential for companies to have a zero error approach towards the ‘science’ of customer management.
 Which is where account management software tools come into play.